miguelrferreiraf/miguelrferreiraf.github.io/index.md

 My name is **Miguel Ferreira** and I'm a *Data Scientist* *web/destkop developer* from Brazil, especialized in CRISP-DM data science methodology and predictive Machine Learning in time series.

+I have familiarity with most of **Python technologies** of **machine learning and data science**, and **MERN** web/desktop/GUI development, but my most important tool is my capability to link different fields of knowledge in a engaging algorithm.
+My interests include:

 ![Bonfire](assets/img/firelight.jpg)
 <div align="center"><p><i>Pic of a bonfire.
 This photo of mine says I'm aware of this website status</i></p></div>